Alex-Lin5/Snake-JavaFX/README.md

 ## Acknowledge
 - Professor Nadeem Ghani \
   https://ecs.syracuse.edu/faculty-staff/nadeem-ghani
-  - Provide suggestion on cleaning up Point class
+  - Provide suggestion of overriding equals and hashcode method, and idea of possible HexPoint implementation as fundamental logic regarding Point class
-  - Provide suggestion of instantiate a static board to be referenced by other objects
+  - Provide idea of instantiate a static board to be referenced by other objects

 - snake project by @Subh0m0y or @hungrybluedev \